 - Builds on prior experience and learning

-- Early years practitioners in childminder, private, voluntary and independent settings, and schools
+- Early years practitioners in childminder, private, voluntary and independent settings

-- Teaching and learning support assistants, classroom assistants and nursery assistants working in free schools, maintained schools, nurseries and other educational settings
+- Teaching and learning support assistants, classroom assistants and early years educators working in schools and other educational settings

-- Other adults, including health workers, fathers, mothers and grandparents involved in supporting children's learning, welfare and development
+- Health workers, parents and grandparents involved in supporting children's learning, welfare and development

 - Part-time, modular structure linking theory and practice